 I like to draw on textured paper and I’m careful to shade lightly in order to keep the grain visible.
-I’d rather spend the time adding more layers than to lose the grainy effect by applying more pressure.
+I’d rather spend the time adding more layers than lose the grainy effect by applying more pressure.

 Choosing the Correct Pencil Width For Shading

-If you, like me, want to draw on paper with a fine tooth, shading with a 0.9mm will be too coarse.
-A slimmer nib makes a more delicate mark.
+If you, like me, want to draw on paper with a fine tooth, shading with 0.9mm will produce a coarse line.
+A slimmer ‘lead’ makes a more delicate mark.
 I prefer to shade with a 0.3mm pencil.

-Don’t use a graphite stump as a shortcut, not to draw realistic shadows, they’re far too coarse and clumsy.
+Don’t use a solid graphite stump as a shortcut, not to draw realistic shadows, they’re far too coarse and clumsy.

 How to Hold a Drawing Pencil Properly For Shading

 Holding a pencil with a light touch is much easier if you hold the pencil at a very shallow angle beneath your palm.
-The idea is to maintain a consistent angle without much pressure for as long as possible.
+The idea is to maintain a consistent angle without using much pressure for as long as possible.

 Top Tip: Try moving your arm back and forth from your elbow in a sweeping motion.
 It’s easier to draw longer and more accurate hatching lines.

-How to Draw The Edge of The Shadow Realistically
+How to Draw Shadow Edges Realistically

 How to Draw Realistic Depth in the Shadow

-The darkest shadow is the point where two objects meet and there is little or no reflected light.
-For example, the area where a foot meets the ground will be very dark and taper into the surrounding cast shadow.
+The darkest part of the shadow is the point where two objects meet and there’s little or no reflected light.
+For example, the area where a foot meets the ground will have the darkest shadow and that will taper into the surrounding cast shadow.

 Calculating Where The Shadow Lies

 A low light source, like a setting sun, casts a long shadow.
 A high light source, like the midday sun, shortens the shadow.
-It’s easy to understand but it’s not always so easy to implement.
+It’s easy to understand but it’s not so easy to implement.